 University Transfer Planning

-Don’t wait!
+Every journey begins with a first step.
 If a four-year degree or higher is a part of your academic and career plan, it is never too early to start preparing.
-The sooner you can enter a degree pathway and choose a destination university, the less chance of delay or additional cost or course credits.
+TCC is here to help you design a personal plan to reach your goals.

 Before Beginning at TCC

-Choose a Path – Every journey starts with a first step.
 Your first step on the path to a bachelor’s degree is choosing an academic program and career of interest.
 Need help?
-Our Career Services and Academic Advising team are ready to support you.
-Career Services has career planning and assessment tools available online to help you explore your interests, career options, and potential salary, and anticipated occupational growth.
+Our Career Services Office has planning and assessment tools available to help you explore your interests, career options, potential salaries, and anticipated job growth.

-Tulsa Achieves – The Tulsa Achieves funding program provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
-The program pays for up to 63 college credit hours or up to three years of college, whichever comes first.
+Most TCC students qualify for some kind of financial aid.
+Financial Aid comes in many forms including grants, scholarships, loans, private sources, and more.
+The Tulsa Achieves Scholarship provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
+That is half your bachelor’s degree – covered!

 Semester One at TCC

 Your first academic year is a great time to start researching potential transfer universities!
 Check out the TCC Transfer Center and transfer student events like University Day to meet with university representatives.
 Don’t be afraid to visit with many different universities and to ask lots of questions!

 Keep your academic advisor in the loop on your research when you meet with them to enroll for your next semester.